sametbirol/BLG223E_ITU_2024_FALL/README.md

 🚫 Please note that this repository does not facilitate code sharing.
 Its primary purpose is to offer a straightforward means of verifying code against solution files generated during code execution, with the sole sharing of these files in the format of .csv. 📃

 We welcome your contributions to enhance this resource.
 For further guidance, please refer to the README.md files within each respective folder. 🤝

+### Homework 3 Related Info 📝
+- > You will upload a zip file that MUST contain 3 different cpp files named as "binary_tree.cpp", "hybrid.cpp", and "map.cpp".
+You can also use a header file to organize the common functions into one header file.
+Do not create additional folders inside the zip.
+Everything must be directly in the zip file without any folders.

+#### Include Folder
+- Organize your header files within this folder specifically for testing with YAML files.
+- Remember to update the header paths before submitting your homework.

+#### Hybrid Solution
+- Verify that each binary tree within the vector is accurately printed into the `output.csv` file.